 Teri Henderson

 Teri Henderson (b.
-Fort Worth, TX, 1990) is a curator, co-director of WDLY, and writer.
+Fort Worth, TX, 1990) is a curator, co-director of WDLY, and the author of Black Collagists.
 Henderson holds a Bachelor of Science in Psychology from Texas Christian University.
 She formerly held a curatorial internship at Ghost Gallery in Seattle, Washington.
 During that time she also helped launch the social media campaign for the non-profit access to justice platform PopUpJustice!.
 She also previously served as the Art Law Clinic Director for Maryland Volunteer Lawyers For The Arts.
 She was published in the St. James Encyclopedia of Hip Hop Culture.
 Her work as co-director of WDLY addresses shrinking the gap between the spaces that contemporary artists of color inhabit and the resources of the power structures of the art world through the curation and artistic production of events.

 Stories by Teri Henderson